Quick, you have until Karl the Fog returns to take advantage of these seven best parks in San Francisco! Hop onto one of our e-bikes and explore.

 On your next trip to the Bay Area check out any or all of these best parks in San Francisco.

-1. The Music Concourse in Golden Gate Park
+1. The Music Concourse in Golden Gate Park San Francisco

-2. Alamo Square Park in Alamo Square
+2. Alamo Square Playground in Alamo Square

 3. Stern Grove in the Sunset District